Epistle of Barnabas: Scriptural quotations

 Contrary to the views of Helmut Koester and Jay Curry Treat, cited above in relation to the date of composition of the Epistle, the authors of The Comprehensive New Testament say the Epistle of Barnabas quotes from the New Testament gospels twice (4:14, 5:9).

 On the other hand, the Epistle abundantly cites the Old Testament in the Septuagint version, including therefore the deuterocanonical books.
 The Old Testament material appears as allusions and paraphrases as well as explicit quotations.
 However, the work in no way distinguishes its quotations from sacred scripture from its quotations from other works, some of which are now unknown.
 While there are agreed upon instances where the Epistle quotes from 1 Enoch, it is not clear whether other material in the Epistle that, though not an exact quotation, resembles 1 Enoch (4:3; 16:5) or 4 Esdras (12:1) attributes to the supposed sources exactly the same status as books now considered canonical.
 Besides, the Epistle sometimes presents as quotations what are rather free paraphrases, while at other times it gives identifiable phrases without any introductory phrase to indicate that it is quoting.

-Theology

-Eschatology

-The epistle of Barnabas appears to represent early belief in premillenialism.
-Barnabas has a belief in the second coming, Barnabas believed that the future age is anticipated by Godly living in this world.
-Barnabas envisions a future time "when lawlessness no longer exists, and all things have been made new by the Lord" (15.7).

-Sabbath

-Similarly to Ignatius, Barnabas rejected a literal sabbath that Christians should keep.
-Barnabas instead applied the sabbath to holiness, Christians fulfilling the commandment by living in holiness.
-Barnabas also saw the age after the second coming as a Sabbath.

-Christology

-Barnabas affirms the pre-existent divinity of Christ.

-Baptism

-Concerning christian baptism, the text argues thus: